zhoupgit/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

     interval: 60s
     # <list, required> list of rules that are part of the rule group
     rules:
-      # <string, required> unique identifier for the rule.
-Should not exceed 40 symbols.
-Only letters, numbers, - (hyphen), and _ (underscore) allowed.
+      # <string, required> unique identifier for the rule
       - uid: my_id_1
         # <string, required> title of the rule that will be displayed in the UI
         title: my_first_rule
         # <string, required> which query should be used for the condition
         condition: A
         # <list, required> list of query objects that should be executed on each
-        #                  evaluation - should be obtained through the API
+        #                  evaluation - should be obtained trough the API
         data:
           - refId: A
             datasourceUid: '__expr__'